Drako/mathparser/README.md

 * CMake (>= 2.8.11)
 * (optional) Doxygen for documentation generation

-Google Test and Google Mock are bundled with the source code and are only used, when building the test suite.
+Google Test and Google Mock are included as submodules.
+They are only required to build the unit tests.
+You may need to call `git submodule update --init` to get them working.

 # Build & Installation